Git Guide

-Git is free, open-source software for managing small to large projects.
-It is used to manage projects on a version-based basis.
+Git is free, open-source software for managing projects of all sizes.
+It is designed to manage projects using version control.

-This should be understood as a tutorial with the most common commands.
-Test and try out the commands and their handling in small test scenarios BEFORE you start working on production systems!
+This is intended as a tutorial covering the most common commands; please test and try out the commands and how to use them in small test scenarios BEFORE you start working on production systems!

 The Windows Git client Git for Windows can be downloaded from https://gitforwindows.org/.
 Normally, it can be installed in the default folder.